hphelion/documentation/commercial/GA1/commercial.install-GA-esx.md

 - Deploy vCenter ESX Compute proxy manually **(REQUIRED)**

-	To deploy vCenter Nova-Compute proxy into a cloud deployment an set of automated step is available through the scripts.
+	To deploy vCenter Nova-Compute proxy into a cloud deployment a set of automated step is available through the scripts.
 But there are few manual steps still needed to bring up Nova-Compute proxy VM.

 	See [HP Helion OpenStack&#174; Deploy vCenter ESX compute proxy](/helion/openstack/ga/install/esx/proxy/).